HKPolyU-UAV/airo_control_interface/README.md

-# AIRo PX4 Framework
+# AIRo Control Framework
-This project focuses on PX4 support with customized outer-loop position controller.
+This project focuses on developing a control framework with customized outer-loop MPC position controller.

 ## Prerequisites
 * Python 3.7